Next-gen fluorescence imaging for research and theranostics

 Market Exploration

-This project will furthermore allow us to explore the business case and market potential, in view of developing and selecting the optimal valorization track.
+This project will furthermore allow us to explore the business case and market potential, with a view to developing and selecting the optimal valorization track.

 Expected Impact